CartoDB/cartodb/UPGRADE.md

 | setBounds     | (*)                                                                                    | you can use this function within the proper map library [Leaflet](http://leafletjs.com/reference.html#map-fitbounds) or  [GMaps](https://developers.google.com/maps/documentation/javascript/reference#Map)) or get this info using CartoDB SQL ([example](http://docs.cartodb.com/cartodb-platform/cartodb-js.html#sqlgetboundssql-vars-options-callback)). |

-*Already deprecated, check v3 solution.
+*It was deprecated in that version, check v3 solution.